djeada/Statistics-Notes/notes/time_series/forecasting.md

 \hat y_{T+h|T}=y_T.
 $$

 For seasonal period $s$, the seasonal-naive rule reuses the latest observation from the same season.
-A drift forecast extrapolates the average change.
-Report at least one baseline before presenting ARIMA, state-space, or machine-learning results.
+A drift forecast extrapolates the historical average change.
+Report at least one appropriate baseline before presenting ARIMA, state-space, or machine-learning results.

 ### Simple exponential smoothing

-For a roughly level series:
+For a roughly level series,

 $$
 \ell_t=\alpha y_t+(1-\alpha)\ell_{t-1},